iangcarroll/ca-intermediaries/README.md

 ca-intermediaries
 =================

+**Note: The certificates in here are likely several years out of date, as I have not recently updated the repository.**

 These certificates were collected from Apple, Entrust, Globalsign, DigiCert, Comodo, GoDaddy, Trustwave and XRamp, Verisign/Symantec/GeoTrust/Thawte (all one company), and StartCom.
 More will be added.
 187 of these certificates were issued by Comodo.

 If you plan to use this repository, note the following: